paultopia/conlaw_casebook/spring-2022-iteration/31a-freespeech.md

 Other kinds of false speech are a little confusing.
 In U.S. v.
 Alvarez, Justice Kennedy for a plurality (Kennedy for a plurality!
 We're doomed.) affirmed a lower court striking down the "stolen valor act," which prohibited falsely claiming military decorations.
 Kennedy applied the usual strict scrutiny standard for content-based regulations, and claimed that there was no special constitutional rule permitting regulation of false speech.
 So there you go.

-#### Government employee speech (me!): less protected than usual
+#### Government employee speech: less protected than usual

-Can the state of Iowa fire me for my speech in the classroom?
-Yes: if it's on the job and within the scope of job duties, there's no First Amendment protection, *at all*.
+If it's on the job and within the scope of job duties, there's no First Amendment protection, *at all* for government employee speech.
 It's basically government speech then, and the government is entitled to control its own speech.

 Even off the job, the Court applies a balancing test, employee's interest in free speech vs. government's interest in not having the job functions undermined.
 And this is kind of obvious, right?
 The President can obviously fire the Secretary of State for secretly writing nazi propaganda or something, because, goodbye credibility of the administration.